GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

  - Market conditions and personal financial situations can change.
 Regularly revisit and adjust your risk management parameters based on your evolving risk tolerance and account balance.

 ### Understand Market Volatility
- - Be aware of market volatility, as it can impact your stop loss levels.
-Adjusting your risk percentage and stop loss based on prevailing market conditions can help adapt to changing environments.
+ - Be aware of market volatility, which can impact your stop loss levels.
+Adjusting your risk percentage and stopping loss based on prevailing market conditions can help you adapt to changing environments.

 ### Diversify Your Trades
  - Instead of concentrating on a single currency pair, consider diversifying your trades across different pairs.
 This can help spread risk and reduce the impact of a losing trade on your overall portfolio.